Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: One-Loop Feynman Integrals

-But for more general cuts, there seems to be no satisfying way to agree on a sensible orientation compatible with the $\delta_+$s.
-Curiously enough, the $\delta_+$ in this sense does not appear explicitly in the original work \cite{cutkosky} by Cutkosky.
+But for more general cuts, there is no preferred orientation and a careful choice has to be made.
+As mentioned above, the consensus is that the sign fixed by the $\delta_+$s should agree with the signs of the corresponding solution of the Landau equations.
+Curiously enough, the $\delta_+$ in this sense does not appear explicitly in the general formulation (equation (6)) in the original work \cite{cutkosky} by Cutkosky.
 He formulates the theorem by writing $\delta_p$ instead of $\delta$ and states \enquote{The subscript $p$ on the delta functions means that only the contributions of the \enquote{proper} root of $q_i^2=M_i^2$ is to be taken}.
-Here $q_i$ denotes what we write as $k+P^{(i)}(p)$ and $M_i$ denotes what we write as $m_i$.
-From our discussion it is evident that in the one-loop case the vanishing sphere over which we need to integrate lies in a subspace of $\mathbb{C}^D$ with fixed $k_0$ (namely $k_0=A_0(p)$).
-Thus the sign of all $k_0+P^{(j)}_0(p)$ is already fixed by the $\delta$-functions alone and the $\Theta$ would be superfluous. \begin{example} To conclude our discussion of Cutkosky's Theorem for one-loop graphs, we return to our running example $C_2$ one last time and compute its discontinuity in the case where $\lambda_1=\lambda_2=1$.
+Here, $q_i$ denotes what we write as $k+P^{(i)}(p)$ and $M_i$ denotes what we write as $m_i$.\\ From our discussion, it is evident that in the one-loop case the vanishing sphere over which we need to integrate lies in a subspace of $\mathbb{C}^D$ with fixed $k_0$ (namely $k_0=A_0(p)$).
+Thus, the sign of all $k_0+P^{(j)}_0(p)$ is already determined by the $\delta$-functions alone and the $\Theta$ would be superfluous. \begin{example} To conclude our discussion of Cutkosky's Theorem for one-loop graphs, we return to our running example $C_2$ one last time and compute its discontinuity in the case where $\lambda_1=\lambda_2=1$.
 Note that in this case the corresponding Feynman integral does not converge in $D=4$ space-time dimensions and needs to be renormalized to make sense of it.
-Since we do not discuss renormalization in this paper, the space-time dimension is assumed to be smaller than 4 so that the integral converges.\\ In example \ref{ex:landau_surface} we saw that the Landau surface $L_2$ of $C_2$ consists of all points $p_1\in\mathbb{C}^D\backslash\{0\}$ such that
+Since we do not discuss renormalization in this paper, the space-time dimension is assumed to be smaller than 4 so that the integral converges.\\ In Example \ref{ex:landau_surface}, we saw that the Landau surface $L_2$ of $C_2$ consists of all points $p_1\in\mathbb{C}^D\backslash\{0\}$ such that